gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="java-modules"></a>
 ## Building, testing and running Java Modules

-With this release, Gradle now supports the Java Module System in all Java-related functionality.
-Everything you need to compile, execute tests, build Javadoc and run Java Modules.

-The [Java Module System (also known as Project Jigsaw or JPMS)](https://openjdk.java.net/projects/jigsaw/) was introduced in Java 9 and allows developers to encapsulate their libraries and applications into Java Modules.
-A Java Module is a jar with additional module information that describes which packages of the software can be seen by other modules or which other modules are required to compile and run the software.
+With this release, Gradle now supports the [Java Module System](https://openjdk.java.net/projects/jigsaw/) with everything you need to compile and execute tests for Java modules.
+You can also build Javadoc and run applications.
+A Java module is a jar with additional module information that describes which packages of the module can be accessed by other modules and which modules are required to compile and run the software.

 While there is some overlap with Gradle's dependency management features, Java Modules offer additional features like module boundaries that are enforced by the Java runtime.